AJ2O/aws-short-projects/project-set-1/3-stepfunctions-alarm-clock.md

 - With the trigger enabled, the notification will run automatically according to your cron expression

 ## Notes
-- SMS subscriptions may stop working after a while due to [Amazon's SMS monhtly quota](https://aws.amazon.com/premiumsupport/knowledge-center/sns-sms-spending-limit-increase/)
+- SMS subscriptions may stop working after a while due to [Amazon's SMS monthly quota](https://aws.amazon.com/premiumsupport/knowledge-center/sns-sms-spending-limit-increase/)
 - There are many ways to build this kind of app, but this method makes extreme use of decoupling app components